terascope/standard-assets/docs/operations/window.md

 ### Sliding window

 Example of a job with a sliding window.
 The sliding_window_interval is 2 seconds.
 This has an `event_window_expiration` setting of 10 seconds.
-So if 10 seconds passes with no new incoming data, it will return a window based on what it has.
+Once 10 seconds passes with no new incoming data, it will return a window based on whatever documents have been accumulated.

 ```json
 {